Reality Is Not Passive: Perception as an Active Force

 Perceptual Glitches as Feedback, Not Errors

-Moments of dissonance — glitches, delays, repetitions, near-misses — are often treated as flaws in cognition or memory.
-But within a responsive system, such anomalies may serve a different function.
+Moments of dissonance—glitches, delays, repetitions, near-glitches—are often viewed as deficiencies in cognition or memory.
+But in an adaptive system, such anomalies can serve a different function.

 In systems that respond to observation, irregularities are not necessarily failures.
 What we often label as errors may instead function as paranormal anomalies as signals — moments where reality communicates through disruption rather than instruction.